FFrozTT/UNBURST/README.md

 Add all SUNBURST FQDN's to check against (e.g. [https://github.com/bambenek/research/blob/main/sunburst/uniq-hostnames.txt](https://github.com/bambenek/research/blob/main/sunburst/uniq-hostnames.txt))

 Step 2
-Fill in the ID Strings field with a single string containing MAC domain, and MachineGuid all together without any spaces
+Fill in the ID Strings field with a single string containing the MAC, domain, and MachineGuid all together without any spaces

 1. MAC address in all caps with no colons or hyphens
   - getmac /s \<remote ip\>